TDStrasser/KookaBlockly-Reference/docs/source/control.rst

 The "on start" block is intended to contain other action blocks that will run first and only once when the KookaBlockly script starts.

-Typically the blocks are for the initialisation of :ref:'variables', :ref:'sensors', and :ref:'actuators'.
+Typically the blocks contained are for the initialisation of the display, variables, sensors, and actuators.

 .. image:: images/on-start.png
    :width: 150